Blockdaemon/builder-vault-helm/examples/tsm-node-direct-communication/README.md

-# TSM Multi Instance with tsm-node chart
+# Replicated MPC Nodes with Direct Communication

 This directory has an example of deploying a multi instance TSM cluster with the tsm-node helm chart to a single kubernetes cluster.